facebookresearch/aepsych/docs/db_overview.md

 The raw_data Table is a fact table with two dimension child tables (in green).
 Again, the green-highlighted text represents the unique ID entry for that specific Table.
 The yellow-highlighted text corresponds to a foreign key in the fact (blue) table.

 The database contains seven tables: one primary Table with four secondary child tables.
 One of those is a fact table, with another two children.
-The tables relationships can be seen in the following diagram:
+The tables' relationships can be seen in the following diagram:

 ![DB Diagram](assets/db_connections.png)

 Each Table is described as follows:

 - **master Table**: This table is the primary table of AEPsych.
 This table stores information about each experiment and is used to link data stored in the other tables.
-The columns are described as followed:
+The columns are described as follows:

 |Master Table Column | Purpose|